Locations in Veronica Mars: Politics

 All aspects of Neptune, including its politics, are controlled by the "09ers".
 Neptune is the county seat of Balboa, containing the county's main Sheriff's Office (the only one seen) and the County Supervisor's Office.
 When the series begins, the sheriff is Don Lamb.
 Lamb is more concerned with the bureaucratic side of his job rather than proper and thorough police work.
 He gained his office in an emergency recall election, after the ousting of his former boss Keith Mars.
-Lamb has consistently displayed significant favoritism toward 09'ers, such as allowing Jake Kane to avoid having his daughter Lilly's car impounded for unpaid parking tickets.
+Lamb has consistently displayed significant favoritism toward 09ers, such as allowing Jake Kane to avoid having his daughter Lilly's car impounded for unpaid parking tickets.

-A County Supervisor, informally referred to as the "Mayor" of Neptune, was seen during the season one episode "Silence of the Lamb," but his name was not given.
-At the start of season two, baseball team owner Woody Goodman ran for and won the position of County Supervisor, holding the position until fleeing Neptune after being accused of blowing up the school bus at the start of the season.
+A county supervisor, informally referred to as the "Mayor" of Neptune, was seen during the season one episode "Silence of the Lamb", but his name was not given.
+At the start of season two, baseball team owner Woody Goodman ran for and won the position of county supervisor, holding the position until fleeing Neptune after being accused of blowing up the school bus at the start of the season.
 Besides being eventually exposed as a pedophile child molester, Goodman was murdered by Cassidy "Beaver" Casablancas, the son of a wealthy "09er" family who had been sexually abused by Goodman when he was younger.
-As of the third season, no word has been given as to how Goodman's death would be handled in terms of naming a successor to the position of "County Supervisor".
+As of the third season, no word has been given as to how Goodman's death would be handled in terms of naming a successor to the position of "county supervisor".